juliuschanjq/Web-Development-Projects/README.md

 ## Restaurant Review Website

-A website for restaurant reviews that uses HTML and CSS for the front end, Javascript and SQL for the back end with CRUD operations on the database that detects Users reviews & account credentials after signing up & logging in.
+Created a restaurant reviews website during my poly days.
+Web Stack uses HTML and CSS for the front end, Javascript and SQL for the back end with CRUD operations on the database that detects Users reviews & account credentials after signing up & logging in.

 ![Screenshot (4)](https://github.com/juliuschanjq/Web-Development-Projects/assets/113488890/772d8f23-3da9-4a43-9566-d6c06357461c)